 - 1/4 ounces Giffard Banane du Brésil liqueur

 - 3/4 ounces Stumptown cold-brew coffee or make your own*

 - Garnish: skewered bruleed banana slice

 Add the rum, ginger liqueur, Banane du Brésil liqueur, cold-brew coffee and vanilla extract into a mixing glass with ice and stir until well-chilled.

 Strain into a coupe and garnish with a skewered bruleed banana slice.

-*Cold brew: use your favorite bottled cold-brew coffee or make some yourself by soaking 140 grams of ground coffee beans in a coffee filter and 32 ounces water for 12 hours.
-After steeping, remove grounds in coffee filter.
+*Cold brew: Use your favorite bottled cold-brew coffee or make some yourself by soaking 140 grams of ground coffee beans in a coffee filter with 32 ounces water for 12 hours.
+After steeping, remove the grounds.